-TFC has been a verified signatory of the IFCN code of principles since November 2018.
+TFC has been a verified signatory to the International Fact-Checking Network (IFCN)’s Code of Principles since November 2018.
 We are committed to non-partisanship, fairness, transparency of sources, funding, organization, and methodology.
 Since May 2019, TFC has joined Facebook's third-party fact-checking program as its first partner in Taiwan to rate and review the accuracy of the content on the Facebook platform.

-Besides, each fact-check explains its review process, and a complete list of source material, information, and data used for verification is attached at the end of the report.
-If the information source and documents referenced in the report can be accessed online the hyperlinks are provided and the key sections are presented in screenshots.
-Regarding information acquired by interviewing experts and scholars, the names and titles of the interviewers are clearly listed in the main text of the report, and the films or recordings made during the interview are also provided as attachments.
+Besides, each fact-check explains its process.
+A complete list of source material, information, and data used for verification is attached at the end of the report.
+Hyperlinks are embedded when the source and documents referenced in the report can be accessed online as well as key sections are presented in screenshots.
+Regarding information acquired by interviewing experts and scholars, the names and titles of the interviewers are clearly listed in the report, too.

-The Center’s official website lists all members of the Center, including the members of the Executive Board, the Advisory Council, and the staff.
-The Center’s website lists various contact methods, including telephone, fax, e-mail, and Facebook.
-The public can send any questions and comments to the members of the Center through the contact form on our contact page.
-Furthermore, each fact-check has a comments section at the end of the article where registered members are free to express their comments.
+Our website lists all members of TFC, including the members of the TFC board and the staff.
+We encourage our audiences to communicate with us.
+Users can reach out to TFC via various contact methods listed on TFC’s website, including telephone, fax, e-mail, and social accounts.
+Furthermore, each fact-check has a comments section at the end of the article where registered users are free to express their comments.

-Furthermore, Taiwan FactCheck Center clearly lays out its correction policy which is available on the Center’s website.
-The policy states how the public can comment on the fact-check, how the center deals with the public opinion internally, and how the center issues its corrections.
+Taiwan FactCheck Center clearly lays out its correction policy which is available on the website.
+The policy explains how the public can comment on the fact-check, how TFC handles the public opinion internally, and how TFC publishes its corrections.

-Taiwan FactCheck Center’s funding mainly comes from donations contributed by enterprises, foundations, and individuals.
-The Center posts its donations acceptance policy on the website, stipulating that “to maintain the independence of operations, the Center does not accept donations from governments, political parties, and politicians.”
-Also, the Center exercises its editorial control independently and is not influenced by donors.
+Our funding mainly comes from donations contributed by enterprises, foundations, and individuals.
+TFC posts its donations acceptance policy on the website, stipulating that “to maintain the independence of operations, TFC does not accept donations from governments, political parties, and politicians.”
+Also, TFC exercises its editorial control independently and is not influenced by donors.